 Average Continuous Power

 In many specifications for amplifier power you will see this referred to as the RMS power.
 This is not a correct term (because technically there is no such thing).
-Although the power calculation uses RMS voltage (and/or RMS current) the result is simply “power”, not RMS power.
+Although the power calculation uses RMS voltage (and/or RMS current if you use other formulas) the result is simply “power”, not RMS power.
 As shown in the graph above, it is the average continuous power.
 However, for most amplifier specifications, you can consider RMS power (while an incorrect term) to refer to average continuous power.

 Unfortunately marketing people don’t like saying their amplifier has a power of only 20 watts, when they consider they can truthfully say it has a maximum power of 40 watts.
 Which one would you buy, a 20 watt amplifier or a 40 watt amplifier?
 When looking at amplifier power, compare apples with apples – always use average continuous power, or the incorrectly termed RMS power (wrong term but correct power value).